Jack Cummings (director): Biography

-Jack Cummings was the son of Ida Mayer Cummings, sister of Louis B Mayer.
+Jack Cummings was the son of Ida Mayer Cummings, sister of Louis B. Mayer.
 He had two sisters, Ruth (married to film director Roy Rowland) and Mitzi (married to film producer Sol Baer Fielding), as well as a younger half brother Leonard 'Sonny' Cummings.

-He went to work at the MGM prop department when seventeen.
-He worked as an office boy, script clerk, assistant director and short subject director for MGM studios before producing his first feature film, The Winning Ticket in 1934.
+Cummings went to work at the MGM prop department when seventeen.
+He worked as an office boy, script clerk, assistant director and short subject director for MGM studios.
+His short credits include The General (1929) and Gentlemen of Polish (1934).